sthagen/csaf-poc-csaf_distribution/docs/csaf_checker.md

 interval.
 It can only be given once.
 See the [downloader documentation](csaf_downloader.md#timerange-option) for details.

+Some providers may limit the rate of requests that may be sent to retrieve advisories.
+This may cause the checker to be unable to retrieve all advisories.
+In this case, the --rate option can be used to adjust the requests per second sent by the checker to an acceptable rate.
+(The rate that is considered acceptable depends on the provider.)

 You can ignore certain advisories while checking by specifying a list of regular expressions[^1] to match their URLs by using the `ignorepattern` option.